 Challenges

-- Economic Dependency: Anchorage’s economy heavily relies on oil prices and government spending, making it susceptible to fluctuations in these sectors.
+- Economic Dependency: Anchorage’s economy relies heavily on oil prices and government spending, making it susceptible to fluctuations in those sectors.

 - Competitive Market: The real estate market in Anchorage can be competitive, requiring careful market analysis to identify properties with solid investment potential.